-Before we deal with the differences between the American vs European option, first let’s take a look at what the two options mean.
+Before we deal with the differences between the American vs European option, first, let’s take a look at what the two options mean.

 The holder of such an option can exercise it on any trading day before the expiry of the option.
 These are the most popular type of options because they give users flexibility as to when they can exercise the agreement.
-In the U.S. market, American Options generally have an expiry date between three months and one year.
+In the U.S. market, American Options generally have an expiry date of between three months and one year.

 Generally, the holder of the American Call Option exercises the option when they are deep in the money.
 This means the holder will exercise the option when the rate of the security is much more than the strike price.
 In contrast, an American Put option is deep in the money if the rate of the asset is much below the strike price.

 The holder of this option can only exercise it on a specific date, and that date is the expiry date or their maturity date.
-Or, we can say that the holder of the European Options can’t exercise their contact before the expiry date.
+Or, we can say that the holder of the European Options can’t exercise their contract before the expiry date.
 So, these options give less flexibility to the holders in exercising the option.
 Though the holder can’t use the option until expiry, they still have a choice to sell the option to another buyer anytime before the expiry.

 American vs European Option – Example

 Suppose there are two call options for shares –the American and the European.
 Both the options have a strike price of $30 and the same expiry date of three months.
 Suppose the share is currently trading at $25